About Us

 Glasgow

-We are accepting all voices for our Glasgow choir.
+We are accepting all voices for our Glasgow section, and have two intakes per year – January & August.

 Perth